Best employment sectors for the over-fifties

 Contrasting rise in older workers according to sector

-Between 1994 and 2018, the share of workers aged 50 and over has more than doubled in the Grand Duchy of Luxembourg.
+Between 1994 and 2019, the share of workers aged 50 and over has more than doubled in the Grand Duchy of Luxembourg.
 Nevertheless, this development is not shared across all sectors.
-While the share of older workers in the education sector was multiplied by 1.4, the share in the accommodation and food service activities sector has quadrupled.
+While the share of older workers in the education sector was multiplied by 1.5, the share in the accommodation and food service activities, and finance sectors has quadrupled.

 In 1994, 11% of the workers were 50 years old or over.
 Four economic activities in particular had a high share of older workers: public administration (18%), education (16%), manufacturing (15%) and transport/storage (14%).
-Where the share of older workers in the real estate activities sector (12%) was around the national mean in 1994, the youngest sector, with no more than 5% of older workers, was the accommodation and food service activities sector.
+The share of older workers in the real estate activities sector (12%) was around the national mean in 1994.
+The “youngest” sector, with no more than 5% of older workers, was the accommodation and food service activities sector.
 In all other sectors, the share of older workers fluctuated between 6% and 10%.

-In 2018, sectors of transport (29%) and manufacturing (29%) still represented the economic activities with the greatest share of older workers.
-However, with respectively 29% and 30% of older workers in 2018, the sectors of construction and real estate activities are also ones with a high proportion of older workers.
-The economic activities of finance and insurance (24%), wholesale and retail trade (24%), and health and social work (26%) recorded a proportion of older workers close to the national mean in 2018.
-Finally, the sector of information and communication (19% of older workers) is one of the youngest sector in 2018 with the one of accommodation and food service (20%).
-We can imagine that these sectors will probably be less concerned than others by the promotion of active ageing for now.
+In 2019, sectors of transport (29%) and manufacturing (30%) still represented the economic activities with the greatest share of older workers.
+Construction and real estate activities also show high shares of older workers in 2019 (30% and 31%, respectively).
+The economic activities of wholesale and retail trade (24%), finance and insurance (25%), and health and social work (26%) recorded a proportion of older workers close to the national mean in 2019 (i.e. 25%).
+Finally, with one fifth of their employees aged 50+, the sectors of information and communication and accommodation and food service are the youngest sectors in 2019.

 People with a job in domestic employment in Luxembourg on the 31st of March of each year: including salaried workers ("statut unique") and the civil servants; excluding the unsalaried, unemployed and people not in domestic employment in Luxembourg.

-*This field is quite different from the one used in the publication in which the indicator appears (domestic employment in the private sector).
+*This field is quite different from the one used in the publication (cited below ) in which the indicator appears (domestic employment in the private sector).
 This is why some differences can occur in the results.